brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 2/Ephesians 2 11 bht.md

 # Ephesians 2:11 Commentary Help Text

 ## BHT:
-Once you were Gentiles, known as the uncircumcision by those who prided themselves as the circumcision.
-It is crucial for believers to remember their former state in order to cultivate humility, repentance, thankfulness, and love.
-The converted Ephesians, like all who embrace Christianity, had much guilt to acknowledge and mourn over in their past lives.
-They had externally adhered to religious practices, but that did not guarantee the circumcision of the heart or true belonging to God's family.
-Uncircumcision represented their state of pollution, whereas spiritual circumcision by Christ was what truly mattered.
+Remembering their former condition as Gentiles, who were called the uncircumcision by the Jews, helps the converted Ephesians appreciate the blessings they have received from God.
+It serves as a reminder that their external adoption of religious practices, such as circumcision, did not guarantee true spiritual transformation.
+Instead, the Apostle highlights the importance of the circumcision of the heart, which goes beyond external rituals, and emphasizes the need for inner transformation and true connection with God.

 ## Choicest Commentary Quotes:
 ### Henry Alford: